top of page

 When to Seek Support

-While many people recover from burnout with rest and somatic practices, sometimes additional support is needed.
-If your burnout feels persistent, is affecting your health, or is accompanied by depression or anxiety, reaching out for professional help can support and speed up your healing journey.
-And while professional help is invaluable, many people also find comfort and clear progress by learning within a supportive group.
-That’s why I created my online course — to give you a safe space to explore these tools alongside others who understand.
+While many recover from burnout with rest and somatic practices, sometimes additional support is needed.
+If your burnout feels persistent, affects your health, or is accompanied by depression or anxiety, reaching out for professional help can support and speed up your healing journey.

-Remember: seeking help is not weakness — it’s an act of strength and self-care.
-At Somatic Connection, we specialize in nervous system healing and offer gentle, practical tools to support you on your recovery journey.
+Remember: seeking help is not weakness; it’s an act of strength and self-care.
+At Somatic Connection, we specialise in nervous system healing and offer gentle, practical tools to support you on your recovery journey.
 You don’t have to do it alone.

 Key Takeaways